 4. New Zealand (NZD) Steam Card Picture

-New Zealand Steam card has distinguishable features of products you can use the card to buy.
+The New Zealand Steam card has distinguishable features of products that you can buy using the card to buy.
 The instructions and terms & conditions on the card are written in English with the amount of the card on it.
-Also, on the pic of the Steam card, there are 15 alphanumeric codes with the trademark of Steam company imprinted on it.
+Also, on the pic of the Steam card, there are 15 alphanumeric codes with the trademark of the Steam company imprinted on it.
 The card has a serial number, so it cannot be redeemed more than once.

 5. UK Steam Gift Card Picture